 Want to know more about the history of Cusco?
-Captain Ulysses highly recommends this free guided tour of the city (in English or Spanish).
+Captain Ulysses highly recommends this free guided tour of the city.
 It’s up to you to choose how much you want to tip the guide!

 Brief history of the archaeological site of Moray

 While etymology can often throw light on the origins of archeological sites, there remain some doubts as to the semantic origin of Moray.
 Indeed, Moray could derive from two Quechua words: “Amoray” which means “cornfield” or “the month of harvest”, the sixth month of the Inca calendar (around May), or ” Moraya “, which means “dried out potato”.

 One thing is certain, Moray is all about agriculture and botany.
 Well, that’s what archaeologists think anyway!
 Moray seems in all likelihood to be a former agricultural research center, where the Incas carried out various experiments on crops and plants (especially vegetables).